 - names and dosage of all medications, including over-the-counter medication, your child is currently taking

 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 Returning Patient Forms

 English | Spanish

 Note: A parent or legal guardian must be with a child for a first visit.

 Resources for Patients & Families

-Although often there’s no known cause for seizures, at Nemours/Alfred I. duPont Hospital for Children we’ll continue to investigate further to narrow down the possibilities and make a diagnosis so your child can get the right treatment, right away.
+There is often no identifiable cause for seizures/epilepsy, but our Nemours comprehensive epilepsy team will continue to investigate further to narrow down the possibilities and make a diagnosis so your child can get the right treatment, without delay.

 If your child is having seizures, we know it can be scary.
 But you can help us by providing as much information as possible about what you or others observe during a seizure.
 If possible, write down as many details as you can remember, including:

 - what your child was doing just before